Port Stanley: 13 Best Things to Do + Complete Beach Guide (2022)

-Situated on the Lake Erie North Shore, Port Stanley is not far from some other well known beach towns.
+Situated on the northern shores of Lake Erie, Port Stanley is not far from some other well known beach towns.

 Port Bruce and Port Bruce Provincial Park are a short 20 minute drive east of Port Stanley.

 Another 20 minute drive east of Port Bruce is Port Burwell and Port Burwell Provincial Park.

 Still further east you will find Long Point Provincial Park, Turkey Point Provincial Park and many other small town beaches as you continue east on the Lake Erie North Shore.
 Each offers something unique and is worthy of a visit.

 Our Wrap Up: Complete Beach Guide to Port Stanley

 With so many great beaches along the Lake Erie North Shore, it’s worth doing your research to find the beach that best suits your liking.